Clifton, Cincinnati: Demographics

+As of the census of 2020, there were 8,408 people living in the neighborhood.
+There were 4,653 housing units.
+The racial makeup of the neighborhood was 62.7% White, 16.0% Black or African American, 0.3% Native American, 12.7% Asian, 0.0% Pacific Islander, 1.5% from some other race, and 6.8% from two or more races.
+4.0% of the population were Hispanic or Latino of any race.

+There were 4,118 households, out of which 40.2% were families.
+46.4% of all households were made up of individuals.

+16.4% of the neighborhood's population were under the age of 18, 70.9% were 18 to 64, and 12.7% were 65 years of age or older.
+51.2% of the population were male and 48.8% were female.

+According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the neighborhood was $52,473.
+About 5.3% of family households were living below the poverty line.
+About 70.2% had a bachelor's degree or higher.

 Culture

-The Ludlow Avenue business district has been designated Cincinnati's first "Main Street neighborhood" in a program sponsored by the National Trust for Historic Preservation; the Gaslight District contains many independent shops, restaurants and a movie theater specializing in independent and foreign films.
+The Ludlow Avenue business district was designated Cincinnati's first "Main Street neighborhood" in a program sponsored by the National Trust for Historic Preservation; the Gaslight District contains many independent shops, restaurants and a movie theater specializing in independent and foreign films.
 Side streets are lit using original gas lamps, hence the name "Gaslight District."
 There is a great diversity of retail outlets and dining and drinking establishments situated along Ludlow and intersecting streets.
 Businesses include the historic rock concert hall the Ludlow Garage where the Allman Brothers recorded their famous album “Live at the Ludlow Garage,” and Ludlow Wines, the oldest wine shop in Cincinnati.